 Cost of Buying a Policy From One of the Best Renters Insurance Companies

 Budget-conscious tenants may wonder, “How much is renters insurance?”
 The national average cost of renters insurance is $174 a year, or $14.50 a month.
 But where a renter lives will play a significant role in how much renters insurance will run.
 For example, in Louisiana, the average yearly cost is $236, while the average annual price in Wyoming is only $147.
 Renters insurance costs can also vary within the same state; for example, coverage in New York City is likely to be more expensive than coverage in a smaller city or town in New York such as Syracuse or Buffalo.
+Other factors affecting the cost include the renter’s credit history, the type of building they live in, the type and amount of coverage they choose, their deductible, and their insurance claims history.

-Customers will want to solicit quotes from at least three different renters insurance companies as they shop for the best renters insurance.
+Customers will want to get estimates from at least three different companies as they shop for the best renters insurance.
 When gathering renters insurance quotes, it’s important for renters to compare the details of each policy, including the coverage limits and the costs.
 Renters will want to make sure the specifics of the policies are the same to verify which one is the least expensive while providing the same coverage.
 In addition, it’s important for renters to look at all available discounts when comparing renters insurance, because those discounts could make an already great policy more affordable than it otherwise would be.
 They’ll also want to remember that any add-on coverage will increase policy rates.

 Advantages of Buying a Policy With One of the Best Renters Insurance Companies

 Renters insurance is usually worth it for tenants because landlords are not responsible for any damage to or loss of a renter’s personal belongings inside the apartment or home.
 Renters insurance will provide coverage for clothing, furnishings, electronics, household goods, and other belongings in the apartment or home.
 Coverage can even extend to a tenant’s personal possessions when they are outside of their home in some cases—items in storage, for instance.
-Renters insurance coverage can also provide liability coverage (which may cover the renter if they’re facing a claim or lawsuit for property damage or injury) as well as funds for temporary housing if the property is uninhabitable following a catastrophic event.
+The best renters insurance can also provide liability coverage (which may cover the renter if they’re facing a claim or lawsuit for property damage or injury) as well as funds for temporary housing if the property is uninhabitable following a catastrophic event.

 - Renters insurance may help pay for medical expenses if a third party is injured in a tenant’s home.